SaumitraTandon/Principal-Component-Analysis/README.md

 # Principal Component Analysis (PCA)

-This project demonstrates the implementation of Principal Component Analysis (PCA) using Python.
-PCA is a powerful statistical technique used to reduce the dimensionality of datasets, increasing interpretability while minimizing information loss.
+This project demonstrates the implementation of Principal Component Analysis (PCA) using Python & R. PCA is a powerful statistical technique used to reduce the dimensionality of datasets, increasing interpretability while minimizing information loss.

 ## Table of Contents
 - [Project Overview](#project-overview)